Graphs definition

 label

-is a shortcut to make reference to the full feature structure.
-It can be used for instance to copy the edge label from one edgee
+is a shortcut to refer to the full feature structure.
+For example, it can be used to copy the edge label of an edgee

 with the command:f.label = e.label